Amy Webb

-Amy Lynn Webb (born October 18, 1974) is an American futurist, author and founder and CEO of the Future Today Institute.
+Amy Lynn Webb (born October 18, 1974) is an American futurist, author and founder and CEO of the Future Today Strategy Group.
 She is an adjunct assistant professor at New York University's Stern School of Business, a nonresident senior fellow at Atlantic Council, and was a 2014–15 Visiting Nieman Fellow at Harvard University.

 Early life and education

 Webb was born on 18 October 1974 and raised in East Chicago, Indiana.
 Originally attending its Jacobs School of Music to study classical clarinet, she earned a bachelor's degree in political science, economics and game theory from Indiana University Bloomington in 1997.
 She moved to rural Japan, where she worked as a freelance journalist and an English teacher.
 She earned a master's degree from the Columbia University Graduate School of Journalism in 2001.

 Career

 Webb started her career as a journalist covering technology and economics.
 She was a reporter at The Wall Street Journal, and then relocated to Hong Kong to work as a staff reporter with Newsweek, covering emerging technologies.

-In 2006, Webb founded the Future Today Institute, a management consulting firm.
-Since 2007, Webb has authored the Future Today Institute's annual Tech Trend Report, an account of the future of technologies and their impact on society.
+In 2006, Webb founded the Future Today Strategy Group, a management consulting firm.
+Since 2007, Webb has authored the group's annual Tech Trend Report, an account of the future of technologies and their impact on society.
 In 2011, she co-founded Spark Camp, a leadership conference focused on the future of business, government and society.

 Webb is a visiting fellow at Oxford University's Saïd Business School, a fellow in the US-Japan Leadership Program, and was a delegate on the US-Russia Bilateral Presidential Commission, where she worked on the future of technology, media and international diplomacy.
 She was a futurist consultant for the 2018 Hulu television series The First, about a human mission to Mars in the 2030s.
 She was named to the BBC 100 Women list for 2019, the 2017 Thinkers50 Radar list of the 30 people most likely to shape the future of how organizations are managed and led, and won the 2017 Thinkers50 RADAR Award.
 She has recommended the formation of a Global Alliance on Intelligence Augmentation, a central organization that would develop standards for what should be automated when it comes to data collection and sharing, and to visualize a future with more intelligent systems.

+In 2025, Webb along with collaborator Sam Jordan published a report discussing 'Living Intelligence', a conceptual framework based on the premise that artificial intelligence, biotechnology, and advanced sensors are converging to create systems capable of sensing, learning, adapting, and evolving with a range of industrial applications.
+As examples of this, Webb and Jordan point to DishBrain, a biological computer created by Cortical Labs using brain cells, and the AlphaProteo project from Google DeepMind.